bacchus-ng/bacchus/README.md

 ## Restore

 Bacchus "restore" functionality has not been implemented yet.
-VM backups will appear in Export Domain's Import pane.
+VM backups will appear in Export Domain's "Import VM" pane.
 You may use oVirt/RHEV-M to restore your VM.

 ## Demo